material-components/material-components-ios/components/FlexibleHeader/docs/interacting-with-uinavigationcontroller.md

 ### Interacting with UINavigationController

-Push a view controller with a Flexible Header onto UINavigationController and you may find that the existing UINavigationBar is undesired.
-The most obvious example occurs when your Flexible Header has its own navigation bar.
+Push a view controller with a flexible header onto UINavigationController and you may find that the existing UINavigationBar is undesired.
+The most obvious example occurs when your flexible header has its own navigation bar.

 If this is the case then we recommend hiding the UINavigationController's `navigationBar` during